FelixOnline/v2/content/articles/2017-1-13-southern-rail-need-to-get-their-shit-together.md

 subtitle: >
   Tessa Davey just wants to be able to commute for less than five hours a day
 date: "2017-01-13 14:00:51 +0000"

 # Attributes from Felix Online V1
 id: "6634"
 old_path: /comment/6634/southern-rail-need-to-get-their-shit-together
 aliases:
  - /comment/6634/southern-rail-need-to-get-their-shit-together
+imported: true
+comments:
+ - Good piece I can definitely understand the frustration and Im glad that you have recognised that the strikes are mostly about safety You are also correct in saying that train companies run at a loss is total bs Ask Abellio who are owned by the Dutch national rail service Yep renationalisation sounds like a good idea to me Though Sadiq Khans handling of the tube strikes was less than impressive

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true